Muttiah Muralitharan: After retirement

-In July 2014, he played for the Rest of the World side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the Rest of the World team in the Bicentenary Celebration match at Lord's.

 Coaching career

-Muralitharan is the bowling coach of Sunrisers Hyderabad since 2015.
-Under in his tenure the Sunrisers Hyderabad emerged as IPL Champions in 2016.
-He has also been appointed as the head coach of Thiruvallur Veerans in the 2nd edition of the TNPL.
+Muralitharan has been the bowling coach of Sunrisers Hyderabad since 2015.
+Under his tenure the Sunrisers emerged as IPL Champions in 2016.
+He was appointed as team mentor for Thiruvallur Veerans in the 2nd edition of the TNPL.

 In 2014, Muralitharan joined the Australian national team as a coaching consultant for the Test series against Pakistan in the United Arab Emirates.
 On 11 March 2014, he was appointed as the spin bowling consultant for the Cricket Association of Bengal.
 The tenure started with the players in a four-day camp beginning on 15 March 2014.

 He was again called up for the Australian team prior to Australia's tour of Sri Lanka in 2016.
 Despite his presence in the team as consultant, Australia failed to win any of the three Test matches, losing the series 3–0.
 Muralitharan's role in the Australian team generated controversy throughout the country and Sri Lanka Cricket, and Muralitharan traded verbal blows with the then Sri Lanka team manager Charith Senanayake following an altercation.
 The Head of SLC Thilanga Sumathipala warned Muralitharan for attempting to coach the Australian team, the team which gave more pressure to Muralitharan in the past due to his bowling actions.
 Muralitharan said that the team which was against him in the past but now called him to coach them to play against Sri Lanka was a big victory in his career.